stefa-sal/figo/README.md

       ```

     - **Options:**
-      - `scope`: Define the scope in the format `remote:project.` to limit the listing.
+      - `scope`: Define the scope in the format `remote:project` to limit the listing.
       - `-f, --full`: Show full details of instance profiles.
       - `-p, --project`: Specify the project name to list instances from.
       - `-r, --remote`: Specify the remote Incus server name.